Frequently Asked Questions (FAQ)

 Q.3 What is the fee for ESTA and who has to pay it?

 ESTA registration is required for all travelers to the United States under the Visa Waiver Program.
-There is a US$14 fee for ESTA registration.
-The fee can be paid online using a debit card or any of the following credit cards: Visa, MasterCard, American Express, or Discover.
+There is a US $14.00 fee for ESTA registration.
+The fee can be paid online using a debit card or any of the following credit cards: Visa, MasterCard, American Express, or Discover--including JCB cards.
 Third parties (travel agents, family members, etc.) can pay your ESTA fee for you if you do not have the correct type of credit card.
-If the ESTA registration is denied, the fee is only US$4.
+If the ESTA registration is denied, the fee is only US $4.00.

 Q.4 If I travel to the United States without ESTA, what happens?

 Visa Waiver Program travelers who have not obtained approval through ESTA should expect to be denied boarding on any air carrier bound for the United States.
 If you are allowed to board, you can expect to encounter significant delays and possible denial of admission at the U.S. port of entry (i.e., arrival airport).
-ESTA registration usually only takes a few minutes to complete, authorization often arrives in seconds, and it is valid for two years, unless the traveler’s passport expires within that two-year period.
-In those cases, ESTA validity is limited to the passport’s validity.
+ESTA registration usually only takes a few minutes to complete, authorization often arrives in seconds, and it is valid for two years.

-Q.5 If I am a third-country national living in Switzerland, can I apply for a nonimmigrant visa in Switzerland?
+Q.5 If I am a third-country national living in Japan, can I apply for a nonimmigrant visa in Japan?

 There is no guarantee that a visa will be issued, nor is there a guarantee of processing time.
 If refused, there is no refund of the application fee.

-Q.6 Do all nonimmigrant visa applicants have to come to the U.S. Embassy for an interview?
+Q.6 Do all nonimmigrant visa applicants have to come to the Embassy or Consulate for an interview?